Meme1079/PsychWiki/CONTRIBUTING.md

 2. If you're adding a lua function that is in `FunkinLua.hx` please check if the lua function currently exist in the current Psych Engine.
 If it doesn't existed don't add it.
 3. The Lua version that Psych Engine is using is `5.1`.
 So please don't add lua functions above or below `5.1`.
 4. If you're doing a useless pull request/issue I will mark it as `invalid`.
 I don't even know why you're trolling this repository there are less people to troll here.
+5. If you're doing a pull request make sure it's in the `experimental-branch-thingy` branch for obvious reasons.
-5. And Lastly follow the format shown below becuase i said so. _(such a good responce 😎)_
+6. And Lastly follow the format shown below becuase i said so. _(such a good responce 😎)_

 # Formating
 ## Defualt Function Format: